 The main project has begun to publish the results in peer-reviewed journals such as Journal of Applied Ecology.

 As one of our directors was the lead in the development of Commons Standards Monitoring for conservation sites, it was natural that Government drew on our expertise when assessing how well the Sites of Special Scientific Interest (SSSI) system was delivering conservation objectives in England.

 We made a major input to a value-for-money study of Natural England's SSSIs by the National Audit Office (NAO).
 We designed the study with NAO and provided a specialist team of habitat experts to carry out the study in the field, and then provided scientific support to NAO's economic analyses, before final submission to the House of Commons Public Accounts Committee.

-We have been working in Congo on an ecosystem service study looking at how an energy company can recognise and minimise its biodiversity and ecosystem service (BES) impacts, and maximise the benefits for the rural communities in the area, over the full life cycle of the operation.
+We spent a number of years working in Congo on an ecosystem service study, looking at how an energy company might recognise and minimise its biodiversity and ecosystem service (BES) impacts, and maximise the benefits for the rural communities in the area, over the full life cycle of the operation.

 The initial input involved undertaking a BES risk assessment in the mix of rain forest, savannah and coast communities crossed by the company's infrastructure.
 This lead to developing baseline resource assessments and designing monitoring protocols for company and partner use, and their implementation.